-To support this drive to and maintain the focus on the quality and safety of care the Quality and Safety Committee requested that Patient Stories be included in the annual Service Delivery Unit presentations to the Committee.
+To support the drive to maintain the focus on the quality and safety of care the Quality and Safety Committee requested that Patient Stories be included in the annual Service Delivery Unit presentations to the Committee.
 The inclusion of Patient Stories has been more consistent than the previous year.